 Once upon a time, no canine grapevine was quite as effective as the “Twilight Bark,” the alert system popularized by Disney’s classic animated film One Hundred and One Dalmations.
 But as social media has changed for humans, it stands to reason that the ways in which household pets communicate across great distances have also undergone a paradigm shift.
 Although I didn’t know it yet, something was afoot, and I suspect that Sandy, our Cavalier King Charles Spaniel, had a paw in what it was.
 She’s not much of a barker, but she does have her own Facebook page…

 …and the Sarandon dogs—Rigby Sue and Penny Lane—each have their own Twitter accounts.
 (Sandy has been clamoring to get on Twitter.
-She wants to parody Honest Toddler by calling herself Honest Spaniel, thereby cashing in on the adorably snarky tot’s popularity.
+She wants to parody the Honest Toddler by calling herself the Candid Spaniel, thereby cashing in on the adorably snarky tot’s popularity.
 I told her not to obsess over the commercial aspects of her brand—that she should instead focus on her art.
 She walked away from me.)